 The first thing that you need to do is to consider your growing conditions.
 Ask yourself what is the availability of sunlight?
 It is a good idea to spend a few days watching the sunlight pattern on your patio, deck, or balcony.
 The amount of sunlight directly affects which plants you can grow successfully.

 The second step is to assess your space.
-If you have a small space, then you have to think outside of the box in terms of how to make the more efficient use of your space.
+If you have a small space, then you have to think outside of the box in terms of how to make them more efficient use of your space.
 Not only can you set plants on a sunny patio, but you can also use vertical space as well.
-Many urban gardens use trellises or garden netting to support vining plants like tomatoes, berries, squash and beans.
-Moreover, you can also use topsy turvys or fashion one from a 5 gallon bucket.
-Urban gardeners are also screw in rain gutters to create small, uniformed beds.
+Many urban gardens use trellises or garden netting to support vining plants like tomatoes, berries, squash, and beans.
+Moreover, you can also use topsy turvys or fashion one from a 5-gallon bucket.
+Urban gardeners also screw in rain gutters to create small, uniformed beds.
 This is a great way of growing lettuce, spinach or strawberries!

 Growing small plants with smaller root systems is another way to deal with small spaces.
 It would not be a good idea to plant corn or other large plants.
 Most importantly, make the best use of your space!
 Use the underutilized space on walls to grow vegetables and fruits.
 And hanging planters could also make good use of a small patio.
 Strawberries, cherry tomatoes or dwarf pepper plants would thrive well in a hanging basket.
 The following is a listing of plants that grow well in containers: